fsilavong/awesome-medical-text-simplification/README.md

 # Awesome Medical Text Simplification

 Curated list of peer reviewed papers related to Medical Text Simplification from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) and [ACL Anthology](https://aclanthology.org/).

 For more details on the keywords used, refer to `notebooks/EDA.ipynb` and `scripts/download.py`.
 Prompt used for AI filter can be found in `scripts/filter.py`.
+Powered by [Litocate](https://github.com/fsilavong/litocate).

 ## Developer Guide